numalj/Portfolio/README.md

 # Portfolio - Numal Jayawardena

-I'm a Data Scientist that used to work as a Software Engineer.
-I recently completed my Master of Management Analytics at Rotman (University of Toronto).
-Below are some of my personal Data Science projects as well as a few selected projects of the many that I completed as part of my master's program.
+Software Engineer turned Data Scientist.
+I am almost done with my Master of Management Analytics degree at Rotman (University of Toronto).
+Below are some of my personal Machine Learning and Data Science projects as well as a few selected projects of the many that I completed as part of my master's program.

 **NOTE:**
 * Click on the project titles to see the Visualizations, insights drawn and the summary of the project